-Refinancing with Earnest
+Refinancing with Laurel Road

-Refinancing rates from 2.57% APR.
-Checking your rates won’t affect your credit score.Check out Earnest
+Refinancing rates from 1.89% APR.
+Checking your rates won’t affect your credit score.

-Your guide to finding Georgia student loans
+- Getting Georgia student loans

-GAfutures is run by the Georgia Student Finance Commission (GSFC), which was originally created to provide loans.
-It now administers scholarships and grants funded by the state and by the lottery and offers free financial aid counseling.
+GAfutures also provides information on sources of financing for school, including scholarships, grants and student loans.
+GAfutures is run by the Georgia Student Finance Commission (GSFC), a state agency that was originally created to provide loans.
+It now also administers scholarships and grants funded by the state and by the state lottery and offers free financial aid counseling.

 If you need to borrow money after obtaining scholarships and grants, federal student loans usually are your best bet.
 These loans provide competitive interest rates and can be easy to qualify for.
 Federal loans also allow you to choose affordable and flexible repayment options.
 Plus, they provide borrower protections you may not get with private loans.